iotaledger/susee-streams-poc/sensor/README.md

   <br><br>
 * **x86/PC Sensor**<br>
   The LoRaWAN DevEUI is mocked using a persistent random value.
-The random value is stored in the wallet file together with the Streams channel [plain text seed](../README.md#common-file-persistence).
+The random value is stored in the wallet file together with the *Streams Channel* [plain text seed](../README.md#common-file-persistence).
   The *x86/PC Sensor* application does not use the [AppServer Connector Mockup Tool](../app-srv-connector-mock)